In today’s guide you’re going to learn how to keep your pool nice and clean by choosing the BEST pool filter.

-Sand filters, like DE filters, need to be backwashed frequently to clean out sand that plugs up the flow pips.
+Sand models, like DE, need to be backwashed frequently to clean out sand that plugs up the flow pips.

 All that means is that you’re basically sending the water through the filter in reverse to flush it out.

-Sand filters will clean your water to about 20 microns (a millionth of a meter), and they last up to 7 years.
+Sand types will clean your water to about 20 microns (a millionth of a meter), and they last up to 7 years.

-A sand filter is for you if you'd like a very inexpensive pool filter and don’t mind doing the backwashing.
+A sand unit is for you if you’d like a very inexpensive option and don’t mind doing the backwashing.

-DE filters use diatomaceous earth matter, which is a naturally occurring sedimentary rock crumbled into a soft white powder.
+DE models use diatomaceous earth matter, which is a naturally occurring sedimentary rock crumbled into a soft white powder.